midoribowen/js-github-api/README.md

 ## Known Bugs

 * The GitHub API only allows 60 requests per hour from a single IP address.
-Keep this in mind when testing this application, because that cap will be met within testing this application one or two times.
+Keep this in mind when testing this application; each time you submit a username, the page makes a request to the GitHub API.

 ## Technologies Used